komodorio/helm-dashboard/README.md

 The command above will launch the local Web server and will open the UI in new browser tab.
 The command will hang waiting for you to terminate it in command-line or web UI.

+You can see the list of available command-line flags by running `helm dashboard --help`.

 By default, the web server is only available locally.
 You can change that by specifying `HD_BIND` environment variable to the desired value.
 For example, `0.0.0.0` would bind to all IPv4 addresses or `[::0]` would be all IPv6 addresses.

-If your port 8080 is busy, you can specify a different port to use via `HD_PORT` environment variable.
+If your port 8080 is busy, you can specify a different port to use via `--port <number>` command-line flag.

+If you need to limit the operations to a specific namespace, please use `--namespace=...` in your command-line.

-If you don't want browser tab to automatically open, set `HD_NOBROWSER=1` in your environment variables.
+If you don't want browser tab to automatically open, add `--no-browser` flag in your command line.

-If you want to increase the logging verbosity and see all the debug info, set `DEBUG=1` environment variable.
+If you want to increase the logging verbosity and see all the debug info, use the `--verbose` flag.

 ## Scanner Integrations